crosenbroas13/efile_tracking/README.md

 - **Streamlit dashboards (analysis + QA)**
   - `analysis/streamlit/Home.py`: Landing page that introduces the dashboards and explains how to navigate them safely.
+  - `analysis/streamlit/pages/00_Configuration.py`: One-time configuration page where you set the output folder used by all dashboards.
   - `analysis/streamlit/qa_fileimport.py`: Main Streamlit view for browsing inventories, highlighting potential issues, and exporting a PDF summary.
   - `analysis/streamlit/pages/01_Inventory_QA.py`: Thin wrapper that hosts the inventory QA view inside the multipage app.
   - `analysis/streamlit/pages/02_Probe_QA.py`: Probe results viewer with charts and download buttons for the readiness metrics.